 There are few more attractive places to go sailing than Florida.
 The waves gleam almost as brightly as the fair shores of the Florida Keys, America’s most exotic archipelago.
 In this guide to Florida sailing holidays from Fort Myers Beach you’ll find out where to go, and what floats our boat.

 It’s not just on the surface the Florida Sailing holidays are near perfection.
-Beneath invitingly clear and calm water sits a beautiful coral reefs.
-An amazing sight to see even from the surface, jump in for a snorkel or explore the deeps with a spot of diving.
+Beneath invitingly clear and calm water sits a beautiful coral reef.
+An amazing sight to see even from the surface, jump in for a snorkel or explore the depths with a spot of diving as you sail in Florida.

-For those who have chosen sailing holidays from Fort Myers Beach – a popular starting point – there are plenty of options.
+For those who have chosen sailing holidays from Fort Myers Beach here are a few of the best options to get on the water.

 South of the Gold Coast, Lake Worth is in fact more like a river sailing experience, given its centrally-dredged waterway.
 You’ll have to be mindful of the varying depths on either side of the dredging and the boat traffic bridges which open according to a restricted timetable (some open on demand, others at certain hours of the day).